AlexJReid/blog/content/posts/hello.md

 See [cloudbuild.yaml](https://github.com/AlexJReid/blog/blob/master/cloudbuild.yaml) to see how it all fits together.
 The code for this entire (one page!) site is in that repo.

 ## Why Cloud Run?
-I don't believe you can believe anything written on a blog that isn't hosted by k8s.
-As I'm not clever enough for that, Cloud Run is a fair substitute. ;)

-Seriously though, I really liked using Cloud Run for another project and it seemed a simple way of getting off Medium.
+I really liked using Cloud Run for another project and it seemed a simple way of getting off Medium.
 It has nice monitoring and dead simple support for custom domains.
 Which reminds me, I really couldn't be arsed with CloudFront.

 Getting it setup was easy enough.
 Cloud Shell is excellent, AWS should have similar.